Ramon Novarro

-José Ramón Gil Samaniego (February 6, 1899 – October 30, 1968), known professionally as Ramon Novarro, was a Mexican-American actor.
-He began his career in silent films in 1917 and eventually became a leading man and one of the top box office attractions of the 1920s and early 1930s.
+Ramón Gil Samaniego (February 6, 1899 – October 30, 1968), known professionally as Ramon Novarro, was a Mexican-American actor.
+He began his career in American silent films in 1917 and eventually became a leading man and one of the top box-office attractions of the 1920s and early '30s.
 Novarro was promoted by MGM as a "Latin lover" and became known as a sex symbol after the death of Rudolph Valentino.
 He is recognized as the first Latin American actor to succeed in Hollywood.

 Early life

-Novarro was born José Ramón Gil Samaniego on February 6, 1899, in Durango City, Durango, north-west Mexico, to Dr. Mariano N. Samaniego, and his wife, Leonor (Pérez Gavilán).
+Novarro was born Ramón Gil Samaniego on February 6, 1899, in Durango City, Durango, north-west Mexico, to Dr. Mariano N. Samaniego, and his wife, Leonor Pérez Gavilán.
 The family moved to Los Angeles to escape the Mexican Revolution in 1913.
 Novarro's direct ancestors came from the Castilian town of Burgos, whence two brothers emigrated to the New World in the seventeenth century.

 Allan Ellenberger, Novarro's biographer, writes:

 The family estate was called the "Garden of Eden".
 Thirteen children were born there: Emilio; Guadalupe; Rosa; Ramón; Leonor; Mariano; Luz; Antonio; José; a stillborn child; Carmen; Ángel and Eduardo.
 At the time of the Mexican Revolution, the family moved from Durango to Mexico City and then returned to Durango.
 Three of Ramón's sisters, Guadalupe, Rosa, and Leonor, became nuns.
 He was a second cousin of the Mexican actresses Dolores del Río and Andrea Palma.